Apple’s inconvenient truth: It’s part of the data surveillance economy

 So should we draw a distinction between Apple’s own products and services, which faithfully respect privacy, and the products it merely distributes from other companies, which don’t?
 Maybe so.

-“I think it’s fair to say that every product Apple ships strives to protect users privacy as much as possible,” says Moor Insights & Strategy principle analyst Patrick Moorhead.
+“I think it’s fair to say that every product Apple ships strives to protect users’ privacy as much as possible,” says Moor Insights & Strategy principle analyst Patrick Moorhead.
 “The company isn’t perfect [and] has had a few mistakes.
 But [they] do a great job–I put them up there with Microsoft.”

 From a consumer point of view, it’s hard to get too upset about Apple’s position on privacy, even if it’s a little complicated.
 The company has a strong voice in Washington, and during the Trump era, congressional Democrats may need all the help they can get to pass meaningful data privacy legislation before 2020.